bradosia/mingw-w64-x86_64-static-tesseract/readme.md

-# tesseract static test for MinGW64
+# Tesseract static libraries for MinGW64
 Static compilation test for tesseract in windows with MinGW64 compiler.
 All static libraries are prebuilt for linking.

 Credit to: